Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Relative Pose Under Planar Motion

 \subsection{Degenerate Case}

 \begin{proposition} Consider a multi-camera system which is under planar motion.
 Assume the following three conditions are satisfied.
 (1) The rotation axis is $y$-axis, and the translation is on $xz$-plane.
-(2) There is one affine correspondence across camera $C_i$ in frame $k$ and camera $C_j$ in frame $k+1$ ($C_i$ and $C_j$ can be the same or not).
+(2) There is one AC across camera $C_i$ in frame $k$ and camera $C_j$ in frame $k+1$ ($C_i$ and $C_j$ can be the same or different cameras).
 (3) The optical centers of camera $C_i$ and $C_j$ have the same $y$-coordinate.
 Then this case is degenerate.
-Specifically, the rotation can be correctly recovered, while the translation can not. \end{proposition} \begin{proof} Figure~\ref{fig:degenerate} illustrates the case described in the proposition.
-Our proof is based on the following observation: whether a case is degenerate is independent of the pose solvers.
-Based on this point, we construct a new minimal solver which is different from the proposed solver in the main text.
+Specifically, the rotation can be correctly recovered, while both the translation direction and the translation scale cannot be estimated using one AC. \end{proposition} \begin{proof} Figure~\ref{fig:degenerate} illustrates the degenerate case described in the proposition. {Note that the multi-camera reference frame is established on the multi-camera system, not on a certain camera coordinate system.} Our proof is based on the following observation: whether a case is degenerate is independent of the relative pose solvers.
+Based on this point, we construct a new minimal solver which is different from the proposed solver in the paper.

 (i) Since the multi-camera system is rotated by $y$-axis, the camera $C_i$ in frame $k$ and camera $C_j$ in frame $k+1$ are under motion with known rotation axis.
-Thus we can use the \texttt{1AC-method} for perspective cameras~\cite{Guan2020CVPR} to estimate the relative pose between $C_i$ and $C_j$.
-This is a minimal solver since one AC provides 3 independent constraints and there are three unknowns (1 for rotation, 2 for translation by excluding scale-ambiguity).
+Thus we can use the \texttt{1AC method}~\cite{Guan2020CVPR} for perspective cameras to estimate the relative pose between $C_i$ and $C_j$.
+This is a minimal solver since one AC provides 3 independent constraints and there are three unknowns (one unknown for rotation, two unknowns for translation by excluding scale-ambiguity).
 Denote the recovered rotation and translation between $C_i$ and $C_j$ as $(\mathbf{R}', \mathbf{t}')$, where $\mathbf{t}'$ is a unit vector.
 The scale of the translation vector cannot be recovered at this moment.
 Denote the unknown translation scale as $\lambda$.